When Declaring Bankruptcy – Can I travel overseas?

 When Are the Creditors Informed of My Bankruptcy?

-At the same time, all your creditors will be contacted and informed that they can now communicate with your bankruptcy trustee instead of you.
+At the same time, all your creditors will be contacted and notified that they can now liaise with your bankruptcy trustee instead of you.

 10. Will Anyone Come to My Home?